Written by Allie Delos Santos

 Security is a top priority for the majority of businesses.
 Telephone conversations most often contain private and confidential information.
 So you need to protect this information as much as possible, otherwise, it might cost your business.

-Luckily, communication between IP systems is safe and secure despite being transmitted online because IP systems have in-built security measures to prevent unauthorized tapping to your call.
+Luckily, communication between IP systems is safe and secure despite being transmitted online because IP systems have in-built security measures to prevent unauthorized tapping of your call.

 A good VoIP system should meet all quality standards.
 To learn whether a system meets the requirements, it’s important to have a checklist on hand.
 Some questions you can ask are: